dejanstojanovic/Application-Plugin-Manager/README.md

 # Application-Plugin-Manager

 -------------------------------------------------------------------------------------------------------------------------
-###_This project is depricated since I made it too complicated over time :).
+###_This project is depricated since I made it too complicated over time_ :sunglasses: _.
 Will come up with something more elegant soon!_
 ###_Stay tuned..._
 -------------------------------------------------------------------------------------------------------------------------
 Advanced plugin management in application, especially deigned for heavy load services which requires high performance in multi-thread environment while keeping hight level of extensibility with 0% downtime when upgrading the service functionality.